Ways to find support and grow

 JCFS Chicago offers education and support groups through many of its program areas.
 Upcoming events and groups are listed on our calendar.

-We offer one-time education and support programs and ongoing support groups for Jewish adoptive and prospective adoptive families and those struggling with fertility challenges in building their family.
+We offer one-time education, support programs and ongoing support groups for Jewish adoptive and prospective adoptive families as well as those struggling with fertility challenges in building their family.
 Contact Marsha Raynes, LCSW or call 847.745.5408.

 Adults with Disabilities and their Families

-Periodic community education lectures on a variety of topics of interest to people with disabilities, their families and professionals such as Creative Solutions to Holiday Stress, Healthy Sexuality and Disability, Special Needs Trusts, Guardianship, Estate Planning and more.
+Periodic community education lectures on a variety of topics of interest to people with disabilities, their families and professionals.
+These include Creative Solutions to Holiday Stress, Healthy Sexuality and Disability, Special Needs Trusts, Guardianship, Estate Planning and more.
 CEUs are available.
 For a full list of community education lectures, refer to our calendar.
 To register, or for more information contact Allison Rodenhouse or call 773.765.3160.

 Children with Disabilities and their Families